Lamiales: Dating

+Much research has been conducted in recent years regarding the dating the Lamiales lineage, although there still remains some ambiguity.
+A 2004 study, on the molecular phylogenetic dating of asterid flowering plants, estimated 106 million years (MY) for the stem lineage of Lamiales.
+A similar study in 2009 estimated 80 million years.
+Another 2009 study gives several reasons why the issue is particularly difficult to solve.

 Habitat

 The Lamiales order can be found in almost all kinds of habitats world-wide.
 These habitats include forests, valleys, grasslands, rocky terrain, rainforests, the tropics, temperate regions, marshes, coastlines, and even frozen areas.